-- Goal Seek AnalysisGoal Seek AnalysisThe Goal Seek in excel is a “what-if-analysis” tool that calculates the value of the input cell (variable) to the desired outcome.
-In simple words, the tool helps answer the question, “what should be the value of the input in order to attain the given output?”
+- Goal Seek AnalysisGoal Seek AnalysisThe Goal Seek in excel is a “what-if-analysis” tool that calculates the value of the input cell (variable) with respect to the desired outcome.
+In other words, the tool helps answer the question, “what should be the value of the input in order to attain the given output?”

 - Flexible and User-Friendly

 - Online Access

 - Interactive ChartsInteractive ChartsCharts visuals are better in data depiction, but interactivity gets it better.
 Interactivity is when the user sees specific values in the excel chart in a more effective, efficient and crystal clear way. and Graphs

 Now let us discuss each of them in detail along with an Example –